 The clones of Alice are destroyed while mounting an assault the Umbrella Corporation’s underground complex.
 As Alice tries to stop Albert Wesker escaping, he injects her with a formula that neutralises her psychic powers.
 Alice flies up to Alaska in a small plane to join her friends who went in search of the sanctuary of Arcadia.
 She lands to find nothing at the given coordinates and is puzzled what has happened to everybody.
 She is then attacked by a crazed Claire Redfield and disarms a mind control device attached to her chest.
 Alice flies back to Los Angeles, taking a slowly recovering amnesiac Claire with her.
 There they find a group of survivors who have taken refuge in a prison building that is surrounded by zombies.
 Alice makes a precarious landing on the roof.
 The survivors reveal that Arcadia is in fact a giant oil tanker that has now moored just off the coast.
 Alice tries to devise a means of getting the group out to safety past the zombies and to the coast to rendezvous with Arcadia.

 Afterlife is the fourth of the Resident Evil films.
 The series began with Resident Evil (2002) from director Paul W.S.
 Anderson and starring Milla Jovovich.
-This was followed by two sequels Resident Evil: Apocalypse (2004) and Resident Evil: Extinction (2007), both starring Milla Jovovich, and the subsequent Resident Evil: Retribution (2012) and Resident Evil: The Final Chapter (2016).
+This was followed by two sequels Resident Evil: Apocalypse (2004) and Resident Evil: Extinction (2007), both starring Milla Jovovich, and the subsequent Resident Evil: Retribution (2012) and Resident Evil: The Final Chapter (2016), while there was also the prequel Resident Evil: Welcome to Raccoon City (2021).
 (There were also three anime films with Resident Evil: Degeneration (2008), Resident Evil: Damnation (2012) and Resident Evil: Vendetta (2017), which stand alone from these live-action films and do not feature the character of Alice).
 These in turn were based on the Resident Evil computer games, which first appeared in 1996 and have spawned over twenty spin-off games to date.
 For the other sequels, Paul W.S.
 Anderson took a backseat position writing the script and producing, but made a return to the director’s chair here.

 Resident Evil: Afterlife comes in the fad de jour of 3-D, which has become a bandwagon that every second film coming out in 2010 has attempted to jump aboard following the massive success of Avatar (2009).
 The upshot of this has been to reduce the possibilities of the process to no more than a tired gimmick – in an effort to hitch Resident Evil: Afterlife to the Avatar bandwagon, for example, Paul W.S.
 Anderson even went so far as to advertise that he had shot in the Fusion Camera process that James Cameron had used, as though that provided a distinction that stood his film above the other copycats.